An image of a supermarket aisle.

 Marks & Spencer

-Unfortunately, we did not hear back from Marks & Spencer regarding their animal testing policy, despite in the past confirming with us that they have FCODs, don’t sell in China and aren’t owned by a parent company that tests on animals.
+Unfortunately, we did not hear back from Morrisons regarding their animal testing policy, despite in the past confirming with us that they have FCODs, and don’t sell in China.
+Their parent company, Clayton Dubilier & Rice, are not cruelty-free.

 FCOD Personal Care – Unconfirmed